Jason Jordan

-Nathan Everhart (born September 28, 1988) is an American professional wrestler better known by the ring name Jason Jordan.
-He is currently signed to WWE, where he works as a producer.
-He has not wrestled since suffering a neck injury in January 2018.
+Nathan Everhart (born September 28, 1988), better known by the ring name Jason Jordan, is an American retired professional wrestler.
+He is signed to WWE, where he works as the lead producer for Raw and SmackDown.

 Jordan signed a contract with WWE in 2011 and was sent to its developmental territory Florida Championship Wrestling (FCW), before debuting in NXT the following year.
 In 2015, he formed the tag team American Alpha with Chad Gable, with the duo capturing the NXT Tag Team Championship before being drafted to SmackDown brand and winning the SmackDown Tag Team Championship.
 In 2017, American Alpha disbanded when Jordan debuted on the Raw brand as the son of Kurt Angle and subsequently formed a short-lived tag team with Seth Rollins, with whom he won the Raw Tag Team Championship in December 2017.
 He is the first of eight men to win the Raw, SmackDown, and NXT Tag Team Championships.
 He also held the FCW Tag Team Championship once with CJ Parker.
+He retired in 2018 due to a neck injury and has been working as a producer since then.

 Early life

 Nathan Everhart was born in Tinley Park, Illinois, on September 28, 1988.
 He has three brothers, two of whom would later be imprisoned for undisclosed crimes—one of them for life.
 He has said that he began amateur wrestling at the age of seven because he mistakenly believed it to be the same as professional wrestling.
 While at Victor J. Andrew High School, he competed in wrestling, football, and baseball.
-He attended Indiana University and competed for them in the Big Ten Conference, becoming a three-time national qualifier for NCAA at the Division I level.
+He attended Indiana University, taking part in wrestling, competed in the Big Ten Conference and became a three-time national qualifier for NCAA at the Division I level.

 While wrestling at Indiana University, Everhart was ranked in the top 15 in the nation for three years in a row.
 In his senior year, he was undefeated in the regular season, going 35-0 and at one point was ranked as high as 2nd in the nation.
 During his fourth year of wrestling, he worked as a student coach at his university and helped two All-Americans at 197 lbs and a heavyweight.
 Everhart graduated with a bachelor's degree in biology with minors in chemistry, social science, and medicine.
 He put attending dental school on hold to pursue his dream of being a professional wrestler.
 Due to his accolades at Indiana University, he had his face painted onto the wall of the campus gym in 2010.